ENSTA-U2IS-AI/torch-uncertainty/docs/source/installation.rst

 * image: includes all the dependencies for the image processing module including opencv and scikit-image
 * tabular: includes pandas
-* full: includes all the aforementioned dependencies
+* all: includes all the aforementioned dependencies

 For example, to install the package with the dependencies for the development and the documentation, run the following command.
 It is a mandatory step if you